benaug/Probit-Multispecies-Occupancy/README.md

 # Probit-Multispecies-Occupancy
 Probit Multispecies Occupancy models using the parameter expanded data augmentation approach of Dorazio et al. 2025

-This is a bare bones example of fitting probit multispecies occupancy models in Nimble largely following the approach proposed by
+This is a bare bones example of fitting probit multispecies occupancy models in Nimble using parameter expansion as proposed by
-Dorazio et al. 2025.
-Like Dorazio, I am using the parameter expanded data augmentation (PXDA) through the Huang-Wand prior for the expanded precision matrix.
-I implemented Dorazio's w and z updates in Nimble (not in this repository) but I think the z full conditionals are wrong because they assume independence.
-Instead, I provide a version (V2) that uses Dorazio's w updates conditioned on the z states and then use a MH update for w's where the z states are not observed.
-I will improve on this later.
+Dorazio et al. (2025).
+Dorazio et al. follows up on Tobler et al. (2019) who used the model without parameter expansion and found it can mix very poorly and have convergence problems, especially as the number of species and sites increase.
+Parameter expansion does really improve our ability to use this model reliably.

+Dorazio et al.:
 https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.70168

-This paper follows up on Tobler et al. (2019) who used the model without parameter expansion which can mix very poorly especially as the number of species increases:
+Tobler et al.:
 https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.2754

-I provide the Tobler et al. data augmentation version in files with "DA Wishart" and the Dorazio parameter expanded data augmentation version in files with "PXDA HuangWand" since Dorazio used the Huang-Wand hierarchical prior for the precision matrix.
-"PXDA HaungWand" implements PXDA with a block random walk for w which is an improvement over Tobler et al., but w still does not mix well.
-"PXDA HaungWand V2" also includes Dorazio's full conditional w updates for observed z states and independent RW updates for z's that are latent to allow z states to change.
+Like Dorazio, I am using the parameter expanded data augmentation (PXDA) through the Huang-Wand prior for the expanded precision matrix.
+I implemented Dorazio's w and z full conditional updates in Nimble but the z full conditionals are wrong because they assume independence, so I am not using that approach.
+Therefore, I don't include the z full conditionals in this repository.
+I include 3 approaches:

+1. The Tobler et al. data augmentation version in files with "DA Wishart"

+2. A parameter expanded data augmentation version using the Huang Wand prior that Dorazio uses.
+Here, I use the default block RW updates for the multivariate normal for each site, but with 10 tries per iteration instead of 1 (you can modify this).
+Multiple tries really does improve mixing, but I am unsure what would be the optimal number of tries.
+These files have "PXDA HuangWand" in the file name.

+3. A parameter expanded data augmentation version using the Huang Wand prior that Dorazio uses.
+Here, I propose the multivariate normals at each site from their full conditionals like Dorazio does, but condition on the current occupancy states.
+Then, I use a simple RW update for each multivariate normal indices separately that allows the occupancy states to change.
+One could also just retain the block RW updates.

+I've done a single simulation scenario and for both 2 and 3, the parameter estimates look good except for some rare cases of nonconvergence which is due to a ridge in the likelihood when the expected occupancy for a species approaches 1.
+I will try to improve this further by introducing constraints to prevent this from happening.

 Models are currently set up with occupancy and detection intercepts only.
-I will add them later, but be careful if you try to do this yourself.
+I will add them later, but be careful if you try to do this yourself, the full conditional updates for B will need to be modified or not used.

-I have PXDA set up with full conditional updates for B, but the custom conjugate update is only coded for the intercept only model.
-The mixing is better with the congujate update and they are faster to compute than RW.
-I noticed a case of one of the betas drifting off towards positive infinity using an RW update with a diffuse prior.
-This shouldn't happen with the conjugate update, or you can set bounds on the scale of the B prior that keep mean psi between, say, 0.001 and 0.999 (in code currently commented out).

-Finally, I haven't formally tested this code, but it appears to be working correctly.

-I haven't used Dorazio's code, but it can be found here: https://github.com/RobertDorazio/MultispeciesOccupancy/tree/main
+Dorazio's code can be found here: https://github.com/RobertDorazio/MultispeciesOccupancy/tree/main